VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/ProductType.md

 # ProductType ==~object~==

-The `productType` field represents the type or category of the product.
+This type represents the type or category of the product.
 It is used to classify products into different categories or types, allowing for easier organization and filtering within the catalog.

 ## Fields